Jaseci-Labs/jaseci/docs/docs/docs/development/custom_actions/t5_custom_module_codelab.md

         early_stopping=True,
     )
 ```
-Using the T5 model this will generate the summary based on the paramater we passed in min_length, max_length, tokenized_text and etc.
+Using the T5 model this will generate the summary based on the parameter we passed in min_length, max_length, tokenized_text and etc.

 ```py
 output = tokenizer.decode(summary_ids[0], skip_special_tokens=True)